-&lt;sup>31 Cabin crew are not obliged to provide assistance with eating, drinking or taking medication.
+31 Cabin crew are not obliged to provide assistance with eating, drinking or taking medication.
 Nor are they obliged to give assistance in the toilet or any other form of personal care, although cabin crew can help you get to the toilet if you need help with any of these activities, you should travel accompanied.

-2.6 At the end of your Journey

-- 2.6.1 If the air carrier meets all your needs in accordance with your booking then your journey should be as comfortable as anyone else's.
-But if things do go wrong, it is worth notifying the problems promptly to the relevant bodies. - 2.6.2 For flights within the European Union or provided by an EU airline, you should complain in the first instance to the managing body of the airport concerned or to the air carrier concerned, or to the tour operator if you do not know the air carrier.
+For flights within the European Union or provided by an EU airline, you should complain in the first instance to the managing body of the airport concerned or to the air carrier concerned, or to the tour operator if you do not know the air carrier.
+Remember the airport managing body is responsible for your journey through the airport including to and from your aircraft seat.
+Your air carrier is responsible to pass your assistance request to the airport managing bodies, transport your mobility equipment safely and carefully and your experience in-flight.

 If you are not satisfied with the way your complaint is handled through these channels, you can complain to the National Enforcement Body for the country concerned.
-A list of contacts for such bodies in the European Union is published on the European Commission website. - 2.6.3 For airports and air carriers outside the EU you should follow the same procedure but you may not have the same level of legal redress.
+A list of contacts for such bodies in the European Union is published on the European Commission website32.

+For airports and air carriers outside the EU you should follow the same procedure but you may not have the same level of legal redress.
 If you are not satisfied with the response you receive then you may want to consider taking it up with the aviation authority or the ministry of transport in your country.

-2.7 Air carriers Codes
+2.6 Air carrier codes

-2.7.1 Air carriers have defined codes to specify the condition and special needs of the passengers they carry.
+Air carriers have defined codes to specify the condition and special needs of the passengers they carry.
 These codes, which are standardised, are essential for each operator (air carriers, airports) in the travel chain to organise the service needed.
-They are explained hereunder, for information purposes only.
+They are explained hereunder, for information purposes only and as presented in Section 5 of the ECAC Doc 30 Part I document.
 Selecting the appropriate code remains the sole responsibility of the air carrier.